 Dorm Room Decor

-And of course there’s the most fun part of dorm room shopping – dorm room decor!
+And of course there’s the most fun part of dorm room shopping – dorm room essentials for decorating your space!
 There are so many fun things to choose from including some that will give you a lot of bang for your buck:

 1. Area Rug – Dorm room floors are typically cold tile so most kids want some type of area rug in their space.
 Be sure to place your rug in the room first before moving everything in 🙂 My daughter brought {this rug} which was super soft and luckily the perfect fit between their two beds:

-These are some other pretty area rug options:
+These are some other pretty area rug options including some that are washable:

 2. Lounge Seating – There was zero space in my daughter’s dorm room to bring in any furniture pieces but I know others have larger rooms with space for some extra seating.
 Options include a beanbag (only a good idea if you’re local because it takes up too much car space!), a leanback lounger, or a hang-a-round chair that easily folds for storage: